 Being made from shipping containers makes these farms easy to move and ideal for use not only in the urban environment but in impoverished areas where growing crops is challenging.

 Whilst we have not yet been asked to supply shipping container farms in the UK we do believe its only a matter of time before the idea crosses over from the USA.
-If you do need a shipping container form fortunately we do have many years of experience converting shipping containers for any and every conceivable use and a hydroponic setup inside a shipping container will be a reasonably straightforward project for us.
-Please feel free to contact us if your looking to build or install your own shipping container farm in the UK.
+If you are thinking about building a shipping container farm please get in touch as we do have many years of experience converting shipping containers for any and every conceivable use and a hydroponic setup inside a shipping container will be a reasonably straightforward project for us.
+Please contact us to discuss further.

 Pictures are copyright their respective owners and used under ‘fair use’.